s21violette/Image-Processing/README.md

 10. Gaussian blur
 11. Laplacian filter
 12. Sobel filter
-13. Custom filter where you can fill matrix of Kernel filter
+13. Custom filter where you can fill matrix of Kernel filter by yourself and use it
 ![](materials/example.jpg)